hunzsig/hunlook/src/book/singluar/en_us/update.md

 * Optimization | japi secondary packaging FPS
 * Optimization | japi DzConvertWorldPosition uses a stronger distortion
 * Optimization | Image show may have a problem of locking vision error under certain circumstances
+* Fixed | The problem of positioning the offset of the frame when the layout is modified

 > 2022/09